AlexMilligan/guardpact/CONTRIBUTING.md

 *   **Bug Reports:** If you find a bug, please open an issue on our GitHub repository.
 *   **Feature Requests:** If you have an idea for a new feature, please open an issue to discuss it.
 *   **Pull Requests:** We welcome pull requests.
-Please ensure your code adheres to the project's coding standards.
+Please ensure your code adheres to the project\'s coding standards.

 ## Project Architecture